tiliado/nuvolaplayer/doc/pages/apps/guide.md

 !!! danger "Extra rules for metadata.json"
-    If you want to have your integration script maintained and distributed as a part of the Nuvola Player project, you have to follow rules in [Service Integrations Guidelines]({filename}guidelines.md).
+    If you want to have your integration script maintained and distributed as a part of the Nuvola Player project, you have to follow rules in [Service Integrations Guidelines](:apps/guidelines.html).

 !!! info "If you use Git, commit changes"
+    Type into terminal following commands (adjust if necessary):

         :::sh
         cd ~/projects/nuvola-player/happy-songs
         git add metadata.json